-Like most artists photographers putting their name of their art.
+Like most artists photographers put their name on their art.
 Most used their full name or business, often on the back of the post card.

-In addition to determining where in Nevada the photograph for the post card was taken, it is also important to determine when, and who the photographer was and who published the post card.
+In addition to determining where in Nevada the image for the post card was taken, it is also important to determine when, and who the photographer was and who published the post card.

-One of the photographers who only used a small logo that looked like a backward K attached to a P remained unidentified.
+The identity of a photographer who often only used a small logo that looked like a backward K attached to a P has been uncovered.

-But most of the post cards I found the AP initials were not a period P. period, instead the A and P were attached.
+But on most of the post cards I found the AP initials there were not periods after the A and P instead the A and P were attached.

-And there it stood; A few Carson City post cards, Lake Tahoe, and Winnemucca, but no idea who A. P. was.
+And there it stood for a while; A few Carson City Lake Tahoe, and Winnemucca post cards, but no idea who A. P. was.

 - Wide scenic photographs of the lake and surrounding areas,

-- In a white rectangular box at the bottom of the photograph.
+- Typed written captions with long sentences in a white rectangular box at the bottom of the photograph.

 No! deciding the 10th cup of coffee was pushing me into a galaxy far far away.